 14.1 Engagement team

 (a) We will use reasonable efforts to ensure that individuals named in the Engagement Letter (or Proposal) are available to perform the Services.

 (b) For the duration of the Contract, and for a period of 12 months after its termination or completion of the Services, you must not employ or procure a third party to employ any of our employees who has taken part in the performance of the Services without our prior consent.
 If you offer employment to such an employee, and the employee accepts the offer (whether or not we have given our prior consent), then you must pay a fee to us, calculated at 30% of the relevant employee’s gross annual salary package.
-You acknowledge and agree that this fee represents a genuine pre-estimate of the loss Crowe Australasia will incur in the event the employee terminates its employment with us due to your offer of employment in the circumstances described in this clause.
+You acknowledge and agree that this fee represents a genuine pre-estimate of the loss Findex will incur in the event the employee terminates its employment with us due to your offer of employment in the circumstances described in this clause.

 14.2 Relationship with other clients

 We provide services to other clients, some of whom may be in competition with you or have interests which conflict with your own.
 We are not prevented or restricted by virtue of our relationship with you under this Contract from providing services to other clients.

 You acknowledge and agree that our relationship with you is that of an independent contractor.
 Neither party may claim or make any representation whatsoever to any third party that it is an agent of, or in partnership with, the other party and each party acknowledges that is has no power or authority to bind the other in respect of any matter whatsoever and it will not represent to any person that it has such power or authority.

 14.4 Consortia (This clause only applies to engagements undertaken by Findex Corporate Finance (Aust) Ltd)

 Where you, the Client are a consortium, you agree that, unless specified in the Engagement Letter: